Best Chipmunk Poison (When Repellent Doesn’t Work)

 Disclosure: This post may contain affiliate links.
 This means that at no cost to you, we may earn a small commission for qualifying purchases.

 If you have ever watched ‘Alvin and the Chipmunks’ or ‘Chip n Dale’, you know how cute and cuddly a chipmunk can be, especially for the kids.
-However, if chipmunks decide to move into your home, the cute and cuddly feeling is quickly replaced by frustration.
+However, if chipmunks decide to move into your home, that cute and cuddly feeling is quickly replaced by frustration.

 Chipmunks are rodents and can be categorized as pests; they can cause untold damage to your yard as well as your garden.